saroj3k/terraform-openshift4-aws/README.md

 oc routes
 oc get routes -n openshift-console | grep 'console-openshift'
 ```
-**Access the _web console_ from the browser
+**Access the _web console_ from the browser**
 A sample screenshot is given below ![Openshift WebConsole](img/openshift_4.7.6_Web_console.png)

 ### Removing bootstrap node

 Once the cluster is installed, the bootstrap node is no longer used at all.
 One of the indication that the bootstrap has been completed is that the API load balancer target group shows that the bootstrap address is `unhealthy`.

 ```
 terraform destroy -target=module.bootstrap.aws_instance.bootstrap -var "aws_access_key_id=$AWS_ACCESS_KEY_ID" -var "aws_secret_access_key=$AWS_SECRET_ACCESS_KEY" -var "aws_profile=$AWS_PROFILE"
 ```

-## Airgapped Installation

-This has not been validated, and please refer to the [Original Readme](./README-IBM-Orig.md) for installation instruction.

 ## Removal Procedure